-- Seek to send zero food and packaging waste to landfill at the latest by 2015 and make a significant contribution to WRAP's
+Target: Seek to send zero food and packaging waste to landfill at the latest by 2015 and make a significant contribution to WRAP's

-Courtauld Commitment 3 target to reduce traditional grocery ingredient, product and
+Courtauld Commitment 3 target to reduce traditional grocery ingredient, product

-recyclability and deliver product protection to reduce food waste, while
+appropriate, improve recyclability and deliver product protection to reduce

-there is no increase in the carbon impact of packaging by 2015, from a 2012
+while ensuring there is no increase in the carbon impact of packaging by 2015, from a 2012 baseline.

-transport miles and make a contribution to the Freight
+and friendlier food transport miles and make a contribution to the Freight

-Transport Association administered Logistics Carbon Reduction Scheme target to reduce the carbon
+Transport Association administered Logistics Carbon Reduction Scheme target to